astronomer/docs/astro/trial.md

 1. Create a dedicated [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for Astro with billing enabled.
 Astro uses this account to provision and manage your cluster resources.
 For security reasons, the install process is not currently supported on a Google Cloud project that has other tooling running in it.

+    Ensure the project has a minimum [CPU](https://cloud.google.com/compute/quotas#cpu_quota) quota of 48 and a minimum [N2_CPU](https://cloud.google.com/compute/quotas#cpu_quota) quota of 24.
+To adjust your project's quota limits, see [Managing your quota using the Cloud console](https://cloud.google.com/docs/quota#managing_your_quota_console).
+To view the quota limits for a project, run `gcloud services enable compute.googleapis.com` in the Google Cloud CLI.

 2. Copy the project ID for step 5.

 3. In the Cloud UI, click **Launch Google Cloud Shell** on the cluster creation screen.